youssefattia98/Research-Track-Assignment-1/README.md

-# Research Track Assignment 1 description:
+# Gold Hunter description:
-Assignment 1 for Research Track course, the project consists of a simulation in which a robot should complete a track without colliding in gold walls and removes any silver obstacle that face it.
+The project consists of a simulation in which a robot should complete a track without colliding in gold walls and removes any silver obstacle that face it.
 This repo consists of the following points:
  1)How to Setup the Simulator.
  2)How to use the Simulator.